-Sure, other team-building exercises involve problem-solving scenarios, but they’re empty.
+Sure, other team-building exercises involve problem-solving scenarios, but they’re empty, and there's not a zombie in sight!
 The tasks and their solutions are unrelated to anything anyone can be proud of (unless your employees typically hang out at the pub bragging about their ability to navigate obstacles while tied to one another).

 The cool thing about escape games is that the puzzles are all related to an imaginative scenario.
 There’s storytelling involved, and completing each challenge moves the group toward a tangible (if imaginary) goal.

 Escape games promise a “dire consequence” if the team doesn’t escape within the allotted time period.
 Real urgency brings teams together better than any potato-sack race ever did.

 You get problem-solving.
 You get time management.
 You get creativity under pressure.
 And your teammates feel like they’ve solved a crime or escaped an ancient tomb afterwards.
 Now that’s something to brag about down at the pub!

 You can’t successfully complete an office escape game without communicating with your coworkers.